Skip to main content

 #

-Resist the urge to rebalance excessively during market crashes or rallies.
-Stick to your predetermined schedule or clear thresholds.
-Emotional rebalancing often locks in losses or misses recovery gains.
+Rebalancing excessively during market crashes or rallies often locks in losses or misses recovery gains.

 Not Adjusting for Life Changes